aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions/claims.md

 eks-workshop-carts-crossplane-bt28w-lnb4r   True   True      eks-workshop-carts-crossplane   6s
 ```

-Now, lets try to understand how the DynamoDB table is deployed using this claim:
+Now, let's understand how the DynamoDB table is deployed using this claim:

 ![Crossplane reconciler concept](../assets/ddb-claim-architecture.webp)

-On querying the claim `DynamoDBTable` deployed in the carts namespace, we can observe that it points to and creates a Composite Resource (XR) `XDynamoDBTable`
+When querying the claim `DynamoDBTable` deployed in the carts namespace, we can observe that it points to and creates a Composite Resource (XR) `XDynamoDBTable`:

 ```bash
 $ kubectl get DynamoDBTable -n carts -o yaml | grep "resourceRef:" -A 3